Preventing VFD Problems Through Better Drive Selection and Setup

 One of the most common sources of VFD problems is incorrect drive selection.
 Not all motors and loads behave the same, and different applications place very different demands on a drive.
 Pumps, fans, conveyors, compressors, and mixers each have unique torque profiles, acceleration requirements, and operating conditions that must be considered when selecting a VFD.

-For example, a variable torque load, such as a centrifugal pump, requires a different drive profile than a constant torque load like a conveyor or positive displacement pump.
+For example, a variable torque load such as a centrifugal pump requires a different drive profile than a constant torque load like a conveyor or positive displacement pump.
 If a drive designed primarily for variable torque is applied to a constant torque application, it may overheat, trip unexpectedly, or fail to deliver the required performance.

-Schneider Electric offers drive families designed for different application classes, including the Altivar 320 for machine-level applications and the Altivar 630 and 660 for process and heavy-duty environments.
 Selecting the right platform ensures the drive can handle the electrical, thermal, and mechanical demands of the application without being overstressed.

 Matching the Drive to the Motor